Online Social Networks: Threats and Solutions: Threats

-\paragraph{Identity Clone Attacks.} Using this technique, attackers duplicate a user's online presence in the same network, or across different networks, in order to deceive the cloned user's friends into forming a trusting relationship with the cloned profile.
-The attacker can use this trust to collect personal information about the user's friends or to perform various types of online fraud.
-An example of this type of attack occurred recently with NATO's most senior commander, Admiral James Stavridis.
-His profile details were cloned and used to collect data on defense ministry officials and other government officials by tricking them into becoming friends with the newly cloned Facebook profile~\cite{clone}.
+\paragraph{Identity Clone Attacks.} Using this technique, attackers duplicate a user's online presence \s{either} in the same network, or across different networks, \s{to} deceive the cloned user's friends into forming a trusting relationship with the cloned profile.
+The attacker can use this trust to collect personal information about the user's friends or to perform various types of online fraud. \s{An example of an identity clone attack} occurred recently with NATO's most senior commander, Admiral James Stavridis.
+His profile details were cloned and \s{then} used to collect data on defense ministry officials and other government officials by tricking them into becoming friends with the newly cloned Facebook profile~\cite{clone}.

-\paragraph{Inference Attacks.} Inference attacks in online social networks are used to predict a user's personal, sensitive information that the user has not chosen to disclose, such as religious affiliation and sexual orientation.
-These type of attacks can be implemented using data mining techniques combined with publicly available OSN data, such as network topology and users' friends' data.
-This type of an attack was demonstrated by Mislove et al.~\cite{mislove} who presented techniques for predicting a user's attributes based on other users' attributes in the OSN.
-They tested their techniques and inferred different Facebook users' attributes, such as educational information, personal tastes and preferences, and geographic information.
-Recently, another example of inference attacks on organizations was introduced by Fire et al.~\cite{orgmining}.
-They presented an algorithm for inferring the OSN of a targeted organization based on publicly available data from the social network.
-Fire et al. tested their algorithm on six organizations of different scales based on publicly available data from the organizations' employee Facebook profiles, resulting in a successful reconstruction of the social networks of these six organizations.
-Additionally, they were able to infer certain details, some of them confidential, about the targeted organizations.
+\paragraph{Inference Attacks.} Inference attacks in \s{OSNs} are used to predict a user's personal, sensitive information that the user has not chosen to disclose, such as religious affiliation \s{or} sexual orientation.
+These \s{types} of attacks can be implemented using data mining techniques combined with publicly available OSN data, such as network topology and \s{data from} users' friends.
+An inference attack was demonstrated by Mislove et al.~\cite{mislove} who presented techniques for predicting a user's attributes based on other users' attributes in the OSN.
+They tested their techniques and inferred different Facebook users' attributes, such as educational information, personal preferences, and geographic information.
+Recently, \s{inference} attacks on organizations \s{were explored} by Fire et al.~\cite{orgmining}.
+They presented an algorithm for inferring the OSN of a targeted organization based \s{solely} on publicly available data from \s{social networks}.
+Fire et al. tested their algorithm on six organizations of different scales \s{using} publicly available data from the Facebook profiles of the organization's employees, resulting in a successful reconstruction of the social networks \s{within} these six organizations.
+Additionally, certain details \s{ could be inferred about the targeted organizations,} some of \s{which were confidential.}